Want to help your anxious child? Avoid these 9 mistakes!

 I cannot stress enough how these stories make anxiety worse.
-If your child has any of the Five Nights at Freddy’s games, get rid of them!
+If you want to help your anxious child get rid of any Five Nights at Freddy’s games!
 Even if they tell you it doesn’t make their anxiety worse – it does, trust me.

 #4 YouTube videos